harfangk/harfangk.github.io/_posts/2017-02-18-my-favorite-ruby-rogues-episodes-book-club.md

 [068 RR Book Club: Growing Object Oriented Software Guided by Tests with Steve Freeman and Nat Pryce](https://devchat.tv/ruby-rogues/068-rr-book-club-growing-object-oriented-software-guided-by-tests-with-steve-freeman-and-nat-pryce)

 A discussion about how to design OO application through tests.
-The discussion is about a more fundamental and broader perspective about Test Driven Development than specific techniques..
+The panelists speak about a more fundamental perspective regarding the Test Driven Development than about specific techniques of it.

 [087 RR Book Club: Practical Object-Oriented Design in Ruby with Sandi Metz](https://devchat.tv/ruby-rogues/087-rr-book-club-practical-object-oriented-design-in-ruby-with-sandi-metz)